jaredcnance/dotnet-status/README.md

 ## Requirements

-Your project must be using the new `*.csproj` file format.
+- Your project must be using the new `*.csproj` file format.
+- Your GitHub repository must be public

 ## API